SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 ## LoadOne

-Loadone methods allow you to define a platform independent query, loading a single line of data.
+LoadOne methods allow you to define a platform independent query, loading a single line of data.

 ## Search